 Colon polyps and colon cancer

 There is a region in the Folliculin gene called the polyC tract.
 Mutations in the polyC tract are very common and roughly half of BHD patients have a mutation in this region.
-There is some evidence that mutations in the polyC tract – but not other Folliculin mutations – might cause colon polyps and cancers, although this is not conclusive.
+There is limited evidence that mutations in the polyC tract – but not other Folliculin mutations – might cause colon polyps and cancers, although this is not conclusive.

-There have been at least eight cases of BHD patients developing parotid tumours.
+There have been at least eight cases of BHD patients developing parotid tumours (2,3).
 As BHD and parotid tumours are both so rare, it seems quite unlikely that eight patients have developed both by chance alone.
 For this reason, some BHD experts think that parotid tumours are a rare symptom of BHD, although there is still not enough evidence at the moment to statistically prove this link.

 Thyroid nodules and cancer